 Publications

-My interests surround the construction of national identity.
-My past work has focused on how ethnic groups understand their own and national space.
-I have studied a range of people including Asian-BraziliansArab-Brazilians, and Jewish-Brazilians
+My interests surround the construction of national identities and how people understand their own and national space.
+I have studied a diverse range of ethnic groups including Asian-BraziliansArab-Brazilians, and Jewish-Brazilians.
+My current research examines the relationship between immigrants, public health, and the built environment.

 My research is important to my teaching, and many of my classes include oral and digital history projects.